Skip to main content

 Records (Entities)

-Records are instances of your object definitions - the actual data entries in your CRM.
+Records are instances of your object definitions - the actual data entries in your workspace.
 Example Person Record Response:

 {